Azure/bicep/docs/experimental/extendable-param-files.md

 param symbolicName string
 ```

-`base.bicepparam` This is your base bicepparam file, which can be reused by multiple shared.bicepparam files and in multiple deployments.
+`root.bicepparam` This is your main bicepparam file, which can be reused by multiple extended .bicepparam files and in multiple deployments.

 ```bicep
 using none